-Hot and Dry Deserts
+Hot and Dry Desert Temperature and Rainfall

 Rainfall varies among the world's hot and dry deserts.
 The Sahara Desert receives as little as 1.5 centimeters (0.6 inches) of rain per year, while rainfall amounts in the American deserts can reach as much as 28 centimeters (11 inches) per year.
 The Mojave Desert, the Australian Desert and the Atacama Desert of Chile are three examples of hot and dry deserts.

 Temperatures in the world's coastal deserts range from 13 to 24 degrees Celsius (55 to 75 degrees Fahrenheit) during the summer.
-During the winter, temperatures fall to temperatures below 5 degrees Celsius (41 degrees Fahrenheit).
-Coastal deserts average between 8 and 13 centimeters (3 and 5 inches) of rain each year.
+During the winter, temperatures fall to temperatures below five degrees Celsius (41 degrees Fahrenheit).
+Coastal deserts average between eight and 13 centimeters (three and five inches) of rain each year.
 Still, some coastal deserts have recorded as much as 37 centimeters (14.5 inches) per year of rainfall.

 As much as 46 centimeters (18 inches) of rain has been recorded in cold deserts, however.
-On average, temperatures during the winter months range between negative 2 and 4 degrees Celsius (28 and 39 degrees Fahrenheit).
+On average, temperatures during the winter months range between negative two and four degrees Celsius (28 and 39 degrees Fahrenheit).
 During the summer months, temperatures in cold deserts range from 21 to 26 degrees Celsius (69 to 78 degrees Fahrenheit).

 Semiarid deserts are the fourth type of deserts found on Earth.
-Semiarid deserts exist in Montana, Russia, Newfoundland and northern Asia, among other places.
+Semiarid deserts exist in the state of Montana, in Russia and northern Asia, among other places.
 Summers in semiarid deserts are long and have average temperatures between 21 and 27 degrees Celsius (69 and 80 degrees Fahrenheit).
 Temperatures usually stay below 38 degrees Celsius (100 degrees Fahrenheit) in semiarid deserts.